 Which means that…

-You’re going to want to make sure that the agent that you choose to work with asks the right questions, understand what “kind” of tobacco you use and understands there certain life insurance companies will have different underwriting guidelines that they are going to use when making decisions about the “kind” of rate you might be able to qualify for.
+You’re going to want to make sure that the agent that you choose to work with asks the right questions, understands what “kind” of tobacco you use, and understands there certain life insurance companies will have different underwriting guidelines that they are going to use when making decisions about the “kind” of rate you might be able to qualify for.

 This is why we here at IBUSA work so hard to establish and maintain relationships with so many different insurance companies so that when we have a client like yourself give us a call, we don’t have to rely on just one or two different insurance companies.

 We can simultaneously shop dozens of different life insurance carriers to find the “best” one for you!
 So, give us a call and allow us to help you and your family out.